 With so much attention to climate change I guess it wouldn't be surprising if this was why weather related Shinto folklore was used.
 The flow actually feels very similar as the movie feels like another mix of folklore, science and romcom.
 Direction feels similar too where it makes you feel happy and comfortable before it pulls the mat from under your feet.
 I think the main improvement over Your Name is it gives both Hina and Hodaka fairly realistic problems for the viewer to empathise with instead of just leaving it to supernatural problems.
 On the other hand, fate was a big factor in Your Name bringing Taki and Mitsuha together as they magically shared a dream across space and time.

 The ending was interesting.
 There was yet another moon shot to hint everything's going downhill soon as with past movies but this one wasn't split by wires.
 I saw a lot of reactions on Twitter summing up the endings for Your Name and this movie so I kind of knew what to expect but it was done pretty well.
 The movie does a good job of really pushing that sense of desperation using firearms and violence while the wrap-up goes back to Shinkai's early days of bitter sweet movies compared to Your Name where it was everyone happily ever after.
-Pre-Your Name days in other words.
+Not everyone can have happy endings, pre-Your Name days in other words.
 Comedy wasn't exactly a big part of his movies either until Your Name and again, I put this down to the new team members who had a part in other popular titles such as AnoHana.
 The comedy feels very similar.

 Overall, the movie feels better balanced and had more original ideas, closer to his style.